 Undergraduate Program Office, Rafik B. Hariri Building, Suite 120 (202) 687-3851

-- Last names A-C: Deborah Coburn, Assistant Dean
+- Last names A-C, L-N: Deborah Coburn, Senior Assistant Dean

-- Last names D-F: Monija Amani, Senior Assistant Dean
+- Last names D-G: Monija Amani, Senior Assistant Dean

-- Last names G-K: Michelle Sheahan, Associate Director
+- Last names H-K: Sara Skillman, Associate Director

-- Last names O-R: Daniela Brancaforte, Assistant Dean
+- Last names O-R, Y-Z: Daniela Brancaforte, Assistant Dean

-- Last names S-Z: Daniel Minot, Senior Associate Director
+- Last names S-X: Daniel Minot, Senior Associate Director

 Office of Student Academic Affairs, St. Mary’s Hall, 2nd Floor (202) 687-5180